Last Updated on March 16, 2025

 - A definitive treatment where plaster is applied to maintain the reduction of the fragments.

-- External splint for blocking movements in case of nerve, tendon or vessel repair.
+- External splint for blocking movements in case of nerve, tendon, or vessel repair.

-Properties of Plaster of Paris
+Plaster of Paris

 Plaster of Paris, in its raw state, is termed gypsum hydrated calcium sulfate with impurities.
 The surgical form is pure anhydrous calcium sulfate.

-Plaster of Paris extremely safe and does not produce allergies.
+Plaster of Paris is extremely safe and does not produce allergies.
 It is infinitely adaptable to the part being splinted and can be applied speedily without gloves.
-It cheaper in comparison with more modern materials.
+It is cheaper in comparison with more modern materials.

+The optimum strength is achieved when it is completely dry.
 Movement of the plaster, while it is setting, will cause gross weakening.

 Extent

-Rule of thumb for plaster applications block a joint above and below the fracture.
+Plaster cast application aims to block a joint above and below the fracture.
 This is done as a movement of either joint can cause movement in fracture fragments.

 Though few people had advocated this in the past, a plaster cast or slab is not applied without the padding.